ForgeRock/forgeops-cli/docs/forgeops_apply_ds-operator.md

-## forgeops doctor platform
+## forgeops apply ds-operator

-Verify that operators are installed and ready
+Apply the ForgeRock DS operator

 ### Synopsis

-		Checks that the platform is running.
+    Apply the ForgeRock ds-operator:
+    * Apply the latest ds-operator manifest
+    * Use --tag to specify a different ds-operator version to apply

 ```
-forgeops doctor platform [flags]
+forgeops apply ds-operator [flags]
 ```

 ### Examples

 ```

-		# validate the platform is running in the current namespace
+      # Apply the "latest" ds-operator.
-		forgeops doctor platform
+      forgeops apply ds-operator

-		# validate the platform is running in the "prod" namespace
-		forgeops doctor platform -n prod
+      # Apply a specific version of the ds-operator.
+      forgeops apply ds-operator --tag v0.0.4
 ```

 ### Options

 ```
-  -h, --help   help for platform
+  -h, --help   help for ds-operator
 ```

 ### Options inherited from parent commands